mithrandie/csvq/docs/_posts/2006-01-02-numeric-functions.md

 : [float]({{ '/reference/value.html#float' | relative_url }}) or [integer]({{ '/reference/value.html#integer' | relative_url }})

 Round _number_ up to _place_ decimal place.
-If _place_ is negative number, _place_ representing a place in integer part,
+If _place_ is a negative number, _place_ representing a place in the integer part.

 ### FLOOR
 {: #floor}